Communication is more important than ever before.

 CU Denver’s Communication major requires 13 courses (4 required classes, 8 electives, and 1 exit course) for a total of 39 credits.
 The electives may be chosen from different career pathways such as Community Service and Public Affairs, Global and Intercultural Communication, Media and Cultural Studies, Strategic Communication, and Health Communication.

-Students can also earn undergraduate certificates in mediation and strategic communication.
+Students can also earn undergraduate certificates in health communication, global and intercultural communication, digital studies, mediation, and strategic communication.

 Our program is committed to: